threefoldtech/home/zero-os/docs/tutorials/Create_a_Flist_and_Start_a_Container.md

 Creating the tar archive can be achieved by manually assembling the needed files and folders or via preparing the application locally into a Docker container, and sequentially exporting that Docker container into a tar archive via the [``` docker export```](https://docs.docker.com/engine/reference/commandline/export/) command.
 In what follows we show how to do it manually.

-In order to assemble the required files, we first need to compile the Go code, which can achieved easily using JumpScale.
+In order to assemble the required files, we first need to compile the Go code, which can achieved easily using Jumpscale.
 We recommend using a JS9 Docker container for this, for the installation instructions see: https://github.com/Jumpscale/developer.

-From within your JS9 Docker container start the interactive JumpScale shell:
+From within your JS9 Docker container start the interactive Jumpscale shell:
 ```bash
 js9
 ```